 03 of 07

 This miniature project is equally great for a dollhouse doll at the beach, or for the top of a retirement cake.
 The miniature air mattress shown here is made from plastic straws, heat welded with a kitchen spatula to form the seams.
-The link above will take you to the project instructions.
+Here's how to make a miniature air mattress from plastic straws.
 Run the straws through a dishwasher to make sure they are clean if you use recycled straws for this project.
 They might as well have a second life on the way to a landfill site near you.Continue to 4 of 7 below.

 04 of 07